The Traditional Art of Beauty and Perfume in Ancient Korea {Cultural Notes} {Beauty Notes}

 The Traditional Art of Beauty and Perfume in Ancient Korea by Guest Contributor Pauline

-In keeping with my enthusiasm for cosmetics that make use of bio or natural ingredients, I thought that it would be interesting to explore the traditional Korean art of beauty and cosmetic culture in ancient times, more particularly as it was experienced from the medieval period until the turn of the 20th century.
+In keeping with my enthusiasm for cosmetics that make use of organic and natural ingredients, I thought that it would be interesting to explore the traditional Korean art of beauty and cosmetological culture in ancient times; more particularly as it was experienced from the medieval period until the turn of the 20th century.

-If this topic may appear a bit geeky at first blush, I can point out that nowadays mainstream contemporary beauty brands do not hesitate to use ancient medieval recipes, like for example Lush with its “Angels on Bare Skin” facial scrub and Caudalie with its “Eau de Beauté” based on the legendary rejuvenating medieval rosemary lotion called "Eau de la Reine de Hongrie".
+If this topic may appear a bit nerdy at first blush, I can point out that nowadays mainstream contemporary beauty brands do not hesitate to use ancient medieval recipes like, for instance, Lush with its "Angels on Bare Skin" facial scrub and Caudalie with its "Eau de Beauté" based on the legendary rejuvenating rosemary lotion called "Eau de la Reine de Hongrie" dating back to the European Middle Ages.

-I love Asian art, often travel in the region and I was delighted to discover this tradition, which as it turns out emphasized the use of gentle natural ingredients (flowers, fruit kernels, beans) rather than chemical concoctions like the infamous Blanc de Céruse composed of white lead which ailed and disfigured many a beauty junkie in modern Europe.
-This is not to say that chemicals are not beneficial or that natural ingredients are always the best alternatives!
+I love Asian art, often travel in the region and so I was delighted to discover this tradition, which as it turns out, emphasized the use of gentle natural ingredients - flowers, fruit kernels, beans - rather than chemical concoctions such as the infamous Blanc de Céruse composed of white lead which ailed and disfigured many a beauty junkie's face in modern Europe.
+This is not however to say that chemicals are not sometimes beneficial - or that natural ingredients are always the best alternatives.

 Fig 3. - Celadon cosmetics containers, Koryo period (A.D.
 918-1392) © Coreana Cosmetics Museum